stormpath/stormpath-documentation/source/auth_n.rst

     "stormpath_access_token_href": "https://api.stormpath.com/v1/accessTokens/6NrWIs5ikmIPVJCn2p4nrr"
   }

 Note that this response contains the same Refresh Token as was in the request.
 This is because when Stormpath generates a new Access Token for a Refresh Token it does not generate a new Refresh token, nor does it modify its expiration time.

-This means that once the Refresh Token expires, the user must authenticate again to get a new Access and Refresh Tokens.
+This means that once the Refresh Token expires, the user must authenticate again to get new Access and Refresh Tokens.

 Revoking Access and Refresh Tokens